valancej/documentation/_pro/continuous-deployment/google-container.md

 Next, click *Add credentials* and add a *Service account*.
 Then, select the JSON download option when prompted on the next page.

-This will download a json file that contains credentials that you will use for authentication in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).
+This will download a JSON file that contains credentials that you will use for authentication in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 First, you will need to provide these credentials as [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}).